 KR Ranch Pinot Noir

 From 2004 through 2015, Freeman made a vineyard-designated Pinot Noir from Keefer Ranch in the Russian River Valley.
-When the Dutton family took over the management of this famous block in 2016, we came up with Valley, located in the southern and western parts of the Russian River Valley.
+When the Dutton family took over the management of this famous block in 2016, we came up with a new name for it: KR Ranch.
+The property sits in the center of the Green Valley, located in the southern and western parts of the Russian River Valley.
 This area is much cooler than those at the appellation’s northern end, so it is ideally suited to growing Pinot Noir.

-Each vintage, we receive two side-by-side blocks of KR—featuring Dijon clone 777 and the Swiss clone 23 (also known as Mariafeld).
-This combination of clones has always made an excellent blend for Freeman.
+Each vintage, we receive two side-by-side blocks of KR—featuring the Dijon clone 777 and the Swiss clone 23 (also known as Mariafeld).
 Due to variations between the clones in cluster size and vine morphology, the blocks ripen at different rates.
-(The 777 is typically ready for harvest a week or two earlier than the 23.)
-In 2019, the 777 came in on Sept.
-7, and we picked the 23 10 days later, on Sept.
-17.
+With clusters approximately the size of a closed ﬁst, the 777 is typically ready for harvest a week or two earlier than the 23.
+The 23 has a long, loose cluster, resembling Syrah more than Pinot Noir.
+Combining these clones has always made an excellent blend for Freeman.

 11 months in French oak: